Valcilio/brewerie_data_lake2/README.md

     - **Data Structuring**: to efficiently store and query data, it is saved in the Parquet format, which is ideal for the silver layer.
     - **View Development**: to quickly access the number of breweries by type and location, an aggregated Parquet file was created and saved in the Gold Layer.
 - **Load**: data is written to S3 buckets (one for each layer: bronze, silver, and gold).
 The write process uses KMS encryption to ensure client-side security.

+This ETL process starts extracting data from the page number descripted in the SSM parameter store and update the parameter with the same number +4 (each extraction takes data from 4 pages), so the next extraction always start from when the last one stopped.

 ### Medallion Architecture with Amazon S3 (+ Lifecycle and AWS KMS)